-In its 100-plus year history of regulating the energy industry, the Railroad Commission of Texas (RRC) has undertaken numerous steps to protect residents and the environment as the industry continues to grow and evolve in the state.
+For 135 years, the Railroad Commission of Texas (RRC) has regulated Texas' energy industry.
+Throughout that time, the agency has taken numerous steps to protect Texans and the environment as the industry continues to grow and evolve.

 Tackling issues head-on has meant listening to the public, analyzing data and trends and working with stakeholders to roll out initiatives that enhance the agency's critical safety mission.
 One recent example has been the RRC's concerted efforts to address flaring of natural gas in Texas.